Mental Health Awareness Week

 Join Us for our Coffee Mornings at 2 Fore Street, Bridgwater.

 Every Friday (except the last Friday of the month), we’re hosting a friendly coffee morning at our Fore Street location.
 It’s the perfect chance to relax, chat, and connect with others.
-Time: 10-12
+Time: 10 am – 12 pm.

-Location: 2 Fore Street, Bridgwater
+Location: 2 Fore Street, Bridgwater.

-Come along and enjoy great company and a warm cup of coffee, we’d love to see you there.
+Adults (18+) are welcome to come along and enjoy great company and a warm cup of coffee, we’d love to see you there.

 Go to their website to find groups to connect with and a host of wellbeing resources to tap into.